philmander/inverted/README.md

 ###Proto scopes

-Inverted supports two scopes _prototype_ and _singleton_.
+Inverted supports three scopes _prototype_, _singleton_ and _static_.
 The first is used by default and does not need to be explicitly specified in the application config.
 Protos that use the singleton scope will only be instantiated once.

+Static scopes are just used to get a reference to an object.
+No injection is performed on static scoped protos.

 ```javascript